 Guidelines indicate that an MRI is a logical choice in people with low back pain with the presence of red flags.
 There is always a small risk of reassuring people where further investigation is actually needed.
 But in 99% of cases, it is appropriate to wait and see.
 Most back pain feels worse than it is.

 When do you know if you are dealing with an exception?

-In 1% of low back pain cases, the condition is one where acute medical intervention is necessary.
-These serious conditions stand out and are therefore rarely missed.
-The rule of thumb is that further examination may be necessary when complaints persist longer than 6 weeks these complaints can absolutely NOT be reduced by adopting a different posture and the pain increases over time.
+1% of low back pain cases involve a condition where acute medical intervention is necessary.
+These serious conditions stand out and are therefore rarely but missed.
+The rule of thumb is that further investigation may be necessary when symptoms persist for more than 6 weeks these symptoms can absolutely NOT be reduced by changing positions and the pain increases over time....

 When these symptoms are present, you should also not wait to investigate further:

 - Sensation of numbness in the pubic area and/or incontinence symptoms

 - When you have been in an accident where the forces are great enough to possibly cause a fracture of your spine